Aug 20, 2024

 Monitoring Performance

-Once the vendor is onboarded, monitoring their performance is good practice to ensure they meet expectations.
-Check-in with the relevant leaders to see if they are meeting agreed-upon KPIs, have follow-up meetings to ensure everyone is happy with the new relationships and ensure the vendor is promptly fulfilling their end of the deal.
+Once the vendor is properly onboarded, monitor their performance to ensure they meet expectations.
+Check in with the relevant leaders to see if they are meeting agreed-upon KPIs, have follow-up meetings to ensure everyone is happy with the new relationships, and ensure the vendor is promptly fulfilling their end of the deal.

 Managing Risk